Lead Generation for AI Consultants: How One Link Replaces Cold Outreach With Half the Effort

 A Static Lead URL flips the dynamic completely.
 Instead of chasing 40 people and hoping 2 respond, you share one link and let qualified prospects self-select.

-Someone who takes the time to complete a 15-question AI readiness assessment is a fundamentally different lead than someone who accepted a cold connection request.
+Someone who takes the time to complete a 15-question assessment is a fundamentally different lead than someone who accepted a cold connection request.
 They've invested 10 minutes.
 They've seen their score.
 They've read findings about their own business.
 They already know they have gaps.

 The consultants I've watched make this switch report the same thing: fewer total leads, dramatically better conversations.
 Five assessment completions where three are worth a call beats 40 DMs where two respond and neither converts.
+That's not a volume game.
+That's a pre-qualification system.

 Your buyers don't have a line item for "AI audit."
 They're not Googling "AI readiness assessment for my company."
 The category barely exists in their vocabulary.
 You're not competing for an existing budget.
 You're creating the awareness that this budget should exist.